 Zhang, Z. E., and K. Fong.
 2021.
 'Estimation of key population parameters and MSY-based reference points for sidestripe shrimp (Pandalopsis dispar) in the Fraser River Delta, British Columbia', Fisheries Research, 238: 10.

 Figure 1.
-Map of the Puget Sound with study area highlighted.
+Map of Puget Sound with study area highlighted.

 Figure 2.
 Catch per unit effort (CPUE) over time of the primary three species of shrimp found in Puget Sound trawls from 1999 to 2019.